Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 The Doctor itched with the urge to run away when Rose pulled away from him.
 When he finally got the courage to look at her, he saw she was looking at him pointedly.

-"Yeah, actually I was gonna yell at you for that too, but it looks like Jack beat me," she said earnestly, and internally he deflated with relief.
+"Yeah, actually I was gonna yell at you for that too, but it looks like Jack beat me to it," she said, and he deflated with relief.
 "You're not fooling me, Doctor.
 S'been like two months, I reckon."

 The Doctor frowned at her.
 "How d'you reckon that?"